 As part of the Junior World Affairs Council clubs, students are encouraged to participate in at least one internationally oriented service project per year.
 While the International Education Program may suggest various projects, students and teachers are free to choose their own causes.

-In the past three years, the International Education Program and its JWACs have participated in international service projects on topics such as genocide, world water issues and mine detection dogs in war-torn nations.
+In the past five years, International Education Program and its JWACs have participated in international service projects on topics such as genocide, world water issues and mine detection dogs in war-torn nations.
 Please take a look at the following international service project opportunities and see if your school can get involved!

 Junior WAC’s will be participating in this Save the Children event on Oct.
 19th around DFW.
 Please contact Jameson Hall at email@example.com if interested in participation